Azur Lane

 Azur Lane (碧蓝航线 (碧藍航線, Bìlán Hángxiàn, Deep Blue Course)) is a side-scrolling shoot 'em up video game created by Chinese developers Shanghai Manjuu and Xiamen Yongshi, released in 2017 for the iOS and Android operating systems.
 Set in an alternate timeline of World War II, players engage in side-scrolling shooter gameplay, using female moe anthropomorphic characters based on warships from the war's major participants.
 Other gameplay elements, like customizing a dorm and in-game characters, are also present.

-First launched in China in May and in Japan in September 2017, Azur Lane quickly became popular, especially in Japan where the player count reached five million within four months after its release.
+First released in China in May and in Japan in September 2017, Azur Lane was successful at launch, especially in Japan, where the player count reached five million within four months after its release.
 Players have voted the game among the top five on Google Play's Best Game of 2017 list for the region.
 Critics have attributed the game's popularity to its original and well-designed gameplay system.
 An English version started open beta in August 2018 and was formally released in May 2019.
 Later, in December 2019, the English version was expanded to Latin American region.
 PWB Play simultaneously released it to Hong Kong, Macau, and Taiwan in October 2019.

 The game has been adapted into several manga and novelizations.
 Azur Lane Crosswave, a 3D adaptation for PlayStation 4, was published by Compile Heart in August 2019 with mixed reception.
 Crosswave's English localization was released in February 2020 for PlayStation 4 and PC.
 A Nintendo Switch port of the game was released in Japan in September 2020, and in February 2021 in North America and in February 2021 in Europe.

-An anime television series adaptation by Bibury Animation Studios was announced in 2018, and was aired from October 2019 to March 2020.
-Funimation licensed this series for a SimulDub.
-An anime television series adaptation of the Azur Lane: Slow Ahead! manga by studios CANDYBOX and Yostar Pictures aired from January to March 2021.
-An OVA adaptation of the Azur Lane: Queen's Orders manga has been announced.
+An anime television series adaptation by Bibury Animation Studios was announced in 2018 and aired from October 2019 to March 2020.
+Funimation licensed this series for a SimulDub while Beta Film licensed this series for Latin America.
+An anime television series adaptation of the Azur Lane: Slow Ahead! manga by studios Candy Box and Yostar Pictures aired from January to March 2021; a second season has been announced.
+A two-episode original video animation adaptation of the Azur Lane Queen's Orders manga was released in July 2023.